Opened 9 years ago

 Add the fact that at the time OMEdit was messing up package structure when you tried to divide your code in several files (has been fixed already), and I tried to correlate what OMEdit showed with what was in the text files, and what changes I saw in version control when OM made my code disappear, and nothing matched up!
 Quite a nasty surprise, and I'd also prefer that OM show the plain file structure, especially considering new users.

-comment:5 Changed 9 years ago by casella
+comment:5 by Francesco Casella, 9 years ago

-• Cc omusability@… added
+Cc: omusability@… added

-• Description modified (diff)
+Description: modified (diff)

 I agree with Christoph completely.
 People developing Modelica code (or any kind of code, actually) should always use an RCS.
 I'm trying hard to educate my students and colleagues to this basic concept, when they start sending me zipped files with Modelica code, God forbid.
 Trying to hide the file structure from the GUI just makes the whole thing confusing and unnecessarily harder to grasp.